15 Tips to Avoid Feeling Nervous in the Public Restroom

 - Don't take too long.
 Some people like to wait until everyone is gone before exiting themselves.
 That just draws attention to yourself.
 If people know someone is in a stall, for example, and the person doesn't leave after a long time, they will ask if you are okay.
 That will just draw attention to yourself, which will be unwanted attention.
 How would you talk your way out of that one?
 It's embarrassing if you had to.
 So just leave when you finish with what you are doing.

 - Distract yourself.
 Cell phones are great for this.
 While doing your business, take out your cell and play a game or respond to a text.
 But please, don't talk on your cell phone.
 Not only is it rude, it's a bit disgusting.
 It means everyone else around you feels like they have to be quiet, or else the person you are talking to may realize where you are at.
 Turn the phone on vibrate as well.
 Sounds coming from a cell phone can echo throughout a bathroom.
+Make sure to clean the phone afterwards as well!

 - Don't be too quiet.
 When you are in a stall, make a bit of noise.
 Shuffle your feet, brush against the wall, etc. This will "mark" that stall as your territory.
 Otherwise people may try to open the door, ask if someone is in there, and so on.